opensatelliteproject/OpenSatelliteProject/README.md

 Project Information
 TODO: Write this page.

-# RocketChat Support
+# Support
-There is a RocketChat page where you can ask questions and suggest features: https://osp.teske.net.br/
+There is a RocketChat page where you can ask questions and suggest features: https://osp.teske.net.br/ , there is also a forum that you can ask your questions and see tutorials / setups from other members: http://hearsat.online/viewforum.php?f=18

 # GOES Dump Configuration File